MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/corporate-communications-overview.md

 - Learn how to launch, manage, and maintain corporate communications over time

 >[!NOTE]
 > Viva Connections is in Public preview and will become more widely available to customers this Fall.
-[Viva Connections] (/viva-connections-overview) is one of four [Microsoft Viva](https://www.microsoft.com/microsoft-viva) modules.
+[Viva Connections](/viva-connections-overview) is one of four [Microsoft Viva](https://www.microsoft.com/microsoft-viva) modules.